netconf-wg/transaction-id/draft-ietf-netconf-transaction-id.md

 For servers implementing YANG-Push, an extension for conveying txid updates as part of subscription updates is also defined.
-A similar extension is also defined for servers implememnting "Comparison of NMDA Datastores".
+A similar extension is also defined for servers implementing "Comparison of NMDA Datastores".

 Several low level mechanisms could be defined to fulfill the